-Not satisfied with just having a blacksmith make a custom piece, Pratchett actually went out into a field and dug up raw iron ore which he smelt into steel using a homemade kiln powered by sheep poop in his backyard.
-For an extra shot of magic he threw in a few pieces of meterorite.
+Not satisfied with just having a blacksmith make a custom piece, Pratchett went out into a field and dug up raw iron ore which he smelt into steel using a homemade kiln powered by sheep poop in his backyard, according to News.com.au.
+For an extra shot of magic, he threw in a few pieces of meterorite.

 Pratchett left the final metal work to a blacksmith, who forged it into a blade fit for a knight.
-Sadly he has to keep his sword in a secret location because strict British knife laws make no distinction for knights' swords and he fears its confiscation.
+Sadly he has to keep his sword in a secret location because strict British knife laws make no distinction for knights' swords, and he fears it might be confiscated.

 In 2007, Pratchett announced that he has early-onset Alzheimer's disease and is currently filming a documentary about his life for the BBC.